harveybi/ENIGMA-Sleep-Cognitive-Performance/README.md

 Raw participant-level data, site-level clinical variables, and protected cohort files are not committed.
 See `DATA_AVAILABILITY.md` and `configs/paths.example.yml` for controlled-access details and expected local directory layout.

-No demo dataset is provided because manuscript-scale analyses require controlled-access human cohort data.
-For the Nature code checklist, the demo dataset, demo expected output, and demo runtime items should therefore be left unchecked.
+No demo dataset is provided because manuscript-scale analyses require controlled-access cohort data.
+The workflow instructions above describe how to run the scripts with authorized local data.
+They should not be interpreted as demo data, demo expected output, or demo runtime.

 ## Citation